GEOUNED-org/GEOUNED/README.md

 * GEOUNED to convert from CAD to CSG for both MCNP and OpenMC codes.
 * GEOReverse to convert from CSG to CAD for MCNP.

-Detailed explanations are given in the manual located in ~docs/ folder
+Detailed descriptions of all the user options are given in the manual located in ~docs/ folder